||Verdon Gorge and Luberon Regions of France

 Meals: Breakfasts and dinners are served at the hotels and lunches are picnic-style along the trail.

 It is easiest to fly into Nice and out of Marseille.
 However, if your plans include travel to Paris, you can take the train from the TGV train station directly to Paris.
 Travel time from the Marseille airport is about 30 minutes by shuttle; travel from the TGV Station in Aix to Paris is about 3 hours.

 The trip will begin at the hotel in Annot.
 Participants can take the scenic train from Nice to Annot – Chemins de Fers de Provence.
 The travel time is about 2 hours.

 The trip will end with a morning transfer from Roussillon the Marseille Airport, arriving at about 10:30 am; please make travel plans accordingly.

 WHO WOULD LIKE THIS TRIP?

-This hike is a great combination of Mediterranean climate, mountain views, varied hiking terrain, picturesque villages, remote hiking, and overnight stays in comfortable, relaxing inns.
+This hike is a great combination of the Mediterranean climate, mountain views, varied hiking terrain, picturesque villages, remote hiking, and overnight stays in comfortable, relaxing inns.
 We grade this trip strenuous with some moderate.
 Though not as difficult or as challenging as our Alps hikes, participants should be prepared for a few long days on rugged terrain.
 You will be completely enchanted and impressed with the beauty and the fantastic hiking this area has to offer.

-If you would like to register, would like to receive more information, including a detailed itinerary (including elevation gains, loss, and distance), please contact us.
+If you would like to register, or receive more information, including a detailed itinerary (including elevation gains, loss, and distance), please contact us.
 We're also happy to supply a list of past participants willing to share their insights into this guided Hiking Provence Inn-to-Inn experience.

 Reserving This Trip